DevMountain/Hosting-Digital-Ocean/db-on-digital-ocean.md

 ```

 ###### Possible issues
+- **Heroku authentication**: Before you can dump into a Heroku database, you may need to log in from the command line.
+Run ```heroku login``` and enter the Heroku account email and password.
+Once authenticated, you should be able to run the ```pg_dump``` command with the Heroku database.
 - **pg_dump command not found:** You may try to use the ```pg_dump``` command only to have your command line editor say something like "command not found," even though you are sure you correctly installed pg_dump.
 If so, you may need to find out where it was installed and point your command line editor to that path using your .bash_profile or .bashrc file.
 Try the following:
     - If you know exactly where pg_dump was installed, copy the full path.
     - **find command**: If you do not know where pg_dump is installed, use ```find``` to search for pg_dump.